kurrx/movie-web-app/README.md

 This project is a web application that allows you to watch Movies, TV Shows, Anime in one place.
 It is designed to be a simple and easy-to-use platform that provides a YouTube-like player experience.
+App works by displaying video files from third-party providers inside an intuitive and aesthetic user interface.
+Content is fetched from third parties and scraping is fully done on the client.
+This means that the hoster has no files or media on their server.
+All files are streamed directly from the third parties.

 You can find the live version of the application at [tv.kurr.dev](https://tv.kurr.dev).